mannyvergel/oils-plugin-braziw-cms/README.md

-oils-dms
+oils-plugin-wateroo-cms
 ========

-A simple Document Management System (DMS) plugin for Oils JS Framework
+Wateroo is a simple Content Management System (CMS) plugin for Oils JS Framework.